ArtemPavlov72/MyPexels/README.md

 # MyPexels
 This app using [Pexels](https://www.pexels.com/ru-ru/) API and written in Swift with UIKit.
 [Here](https://www.pexels.com/ru-ru/api/documentation/) Pexels API documentation.

+For using MyPexels app, you need to install [SDWebImage](https://github.com/SDWebImage/SDWebImage) to project.

+Please, use your own [API-key](https://www.pexels.com/api), then you using MyPexels App.

 ---
 ### MyPexels app staсk:
 - Using URLSession for fetching data from Pexels API;